-- 3. There is work for all4.
-Create a better environment for people in Ipswich - 5.
+- There is work for all Create a better environment for people in Ipswich - 5.
 People keep safe - 6.
 People living in friendly and supportive communities and have a greater say.

-- 4.5 Whilst the Community Strategy does not take an explicitly spatial approach, all the six 'outcomes' have a direct relationship to 'place shaping', which is the role of the Council's Local Development Framework.
-The Council and the Local Strategic Partnership are therefore working together to enable the delivery of these outcomes by appropriate strategic planning through the Local Development Framework. - 4.6 There is also a Suffolk Community Strategy to which the Council should have regard in preparing the Core Strategy and Policies development plan document.
-The Suffolk Community Strategy was considered in the preparation of the one-ipswich Community Strategy to ensure that both are pulling in the same direction and working towards complementary outcomes. - 4.7 It is considered that the above vision and outcomes are addressed within this document.
+4.5 Whilst the Community Strategy does not take an explicitly spatial approach, all the six 'outcomes' have a direct relationship to 'place shaping', which is the role of the Council's Local INSERTED: Plan DELETED: Development Framework.
+The Council INSERTED: is working DELETED: and the Local Strategic Partnership are therefore working together to enable the delivery of these outcomes by appropriate strategic planning through the Local INSERTED: Plan DELETED: Development Framework.

+- 4.6 There is also a Suffolk Community Strategy to which the Council should have regard in preparing the Core Strategy and Policies development plan document.
+The Suffolk Community Strategy was considered in the preparation of the one-ipswich Community Strategy to ensure that both are pulling in the same direction and working towards complementary outcomes. - 4.7 4.6 It is considered that the above vision and outcomes are addressed within this document.
+INSERTED: Although there have been recent changes to the way community strategies are produced and their relationship to local plans, it is felt that the vision and outcomes identified in this chapter remain relevant in the strategic planning of Ipswich.